Shehan7/Certificate-Exporter-Prometheus/README.md

 # Certificate-Exporter-Prometheus
-This is a tool to export SSL certificate expiration timestamps for Prometheus
+This is a tool to export SSL certificate expiration timestamps for Prometheus in windows servers